jfranz/Jekyll-for-Designers/_posts/2012-8-24-sample-post.md

 title: Sample Post
 ---

 This is a test post writen in markdown.
 To learn more about markdown check out the [documentation](http://daringfireball.net/projects/markdown/) on [Daring Fireball](http://daringfireball.net/).
+Changing this post